 Gros Mécatina River

-The Gros Mecatina River rises in Lake Boucher and flows southeast into the Gulf of St. Lawrence west of Mutton Bay.
-This 50 km long river is intersected by a number of lakes, giving it an ever-changing appearance as it winds its way through a diversity of landscapes and exceptional views.
-The hills directly inland from Mutton Bay village stand nearly 270 meters high.
-In fact, the word “mecatina” means “big mountain” in the Innu language.
+The Gros Mecatina River rises in Lac Boucher and flows southeastward into the Gulf of St-Laurent, west of Baie des Moutons and the village of Mutton Bay.
+The river, some 50 km long, is criss-crossed by numerous lakes, giving it an ever-changing, meandering physiognomy and a formidable diversity of panoramas.
+The hills in the immediate hinterland of the village of Mutton Bay rise to almost 270 metres.
+The word "mecatina" means "big mountain" in the Innu language.

-Commercial fishing on the Gros Mecatina River began in 1749.
-Already at that time, the river was renowned for the number, quality and vigor of its brook trout and salmon.
-The fish, still plentiful and strong, make it up the river to a large waterfall found approximately 20 kilometers from the mouth.
+Commercial fishing on the Gros Mecatina River dates back to 1749.
+Even then, the area was renowned for the number, quality and strength of its brook trout and salmon.
+The fish, numerous and combative, swim up the river to a large waterfall located approximately 20 kilometers from the mouth.